 1992-1994 Elizabeth A. Collins

-Was first elected as a Councillor in 1988.
-She was acclaimed Reeve in 1991, and became Mayor at the time of Donald Chalmers' sudden death.
+(1932-03 Jun 2020:Port Hope) was first elected as a Councillor in 1988.
+She was acclaimed Reeve in 1991, becoming Mayor at the time of Donald Chalmers' sudden death.
 She obtained the old Registry Office on Mill Street from the Province, to be used as housing for a local archives.

 1994-2000 Ronald R. Smith

-(Born 1952:Port Hope) played eleven games with the New York Islanders during the 1972-'73 National Hockey League season.
+(born 1952:Port Hope) played eleven games with the New York Islanders during the 1972-1973 National Hockey League season.